apache/qpid-proton/examples/go/README.md

 ## Using the Go packages

-Set your GOPATH environment variable to include `/<path-to-proton>/proton-c/bindings/go`
+Use `go get qpid.apache.org/proton/concurrent` or check out the proton repository and set your GOPATH environment variable to include `/<path-to-proton>/proton-c/bindings/go`

 The proton Go packages include C code so the cgo compiler needs to be able to find the proton library and include files.
-There are a couple of ways to do this:
+There are a couple of ways to do
+this:

 1. Build proton in directory `$BUILD`.
 Source the script `$BUILD/config.sh` to set your environment.